As a minimum, plans include the following information:

 When you create a new recurring plan and save it as Ready, a master is created on the Recurrence tab of the Plans list view page.

-The Recurrence tab of the Plans list view page
+Example of the Recurrence tab of the Plans list view page

 Here, you can: